cloudflare/workers-docs/content/reference/workers-concepts/fetch-event-lifecycle.md

 ---
-title: The `FetchEvent` Lifecycle
+title: The `fetch` Event Lifecycle
 ---

-When working with the [`FetchEvent`](/reference/runtime/apis/fetch-event) inside the Workers runtime, it helps to have a good idea of its lifecycle.
+When working with the [`fetch` event](/reference/runtime/apis/fetch-event) inside the Workers runtime, it helps to have a good idea of its lifecycle.

-This lifecyle starts when a [Request Object](/reference/runtime/apis/fetch#Request) triggers the `FetchEvent`-- this happens when the fuction is called via [HTTP(S) routes](/reference/workers-concepts/routes), or when `respondWith()` or `waitUntil()` are called on the `Request` object within the Worker code.
-The life of a `RequestEvent` is determined by the method call that triggered it:
+This lifecyle starts the runtime recieves a request; it triggers a `fetch` event and passes a [Request Object](/reference/runtime/apis/fetch#Request) to registered `fetch` handlers-- this happens when the fuction is called via [HTTP(S) routes](/reference/workers-concepts/routes), or when `respondWith()` or `waitUntil()` are called on the `Request` object within the Worker code.
+The life of a `RequestEvent` is determined by the method calls used in its event handlers:

 ## `passThroughOnException()`